mainlp/nlp4dialects-exercises/README.md

-# Spelling variation & tokenization
+# NLP for Dialects: Spelling variation & tokenization

-*Hands-on exercise for NLP for Dialects MSc seminar taught by Prof. Dr. Barbara Plank, Verena Blaschke & Ryan Soh-Eun Shim.*
+*This is a hands-on exercise for the NLP for Dialects MSc seminar taught by Prof. Dr. Barbara Plank, Verena Blaschke & Ryan Soh-Eun Shim.*

-First, please **read the PDF with the instructions**.
+First, please **read the [PDF with the instructions](/nlp4dialects_handson_tokenization.pdf)**.

-This repo contains data and code to get you started.
-The files in the `arabic`, `german`, `greek`, and `italian` are sourced from Universal Dependencies datasets that are described below.
+This repo contains some data and code to get you started.
+The files in the `arabic`, `german`, `greek`, and `italian` are sourced from Universal Dependencies datasets that are described below (see also the note at the very bottom).
 For working with the CODET data, see `demo_code_paralleldata.ipynb`.

 The tokenizers listed here are by no means a comprehensive list, and you're welcome to also try out others.